pgvector/pgvector/README.md

 SET hnsw.iterative_scan = strict_order;
 ```

-You can also create different approximate indexes for each value (or groups of values).
+You can also create separate approximate indexes for each condition value (or groups of values).

 If filtering by a few distinct values, use [partial indexing](https://www.postgresql.org/docs/current/indexes-partial.html).